10 Healthcare Podcasts You Need to Listen to

 The Digital Health Today podcast offers insights and information from healthcare pioneers, leaders, and innovators on a wide range of topics of concern to health and wellness professionals.

-You can hear the latest on such technologies as CRISPR for genetic manipulation, virtual reality systems in healthcare, and other disruptive technology.
+You can hear the latest on such technologies as how organizations can deliver healthcare services in more than 250 languages, digital therapeutics and the ongoing use of virtual reality systems in healthcare.
 You may also be pleasantly surprised to learn about an innovation you’ve never heard of before, thanks to the discussions that occur in Digital Health Today.

-Medical podcasts are revolutionizing how people share information and learn from one another.
+Medical podcasts are making it much easier for professionals to share vital information and learn from one another.
 Once you find a podcast that really resonates with you, it’s easy to subscribe so that new episodes will automatically download to your mobile device or desktop computer.

 - If you’ve never listened to a healthcare podcast before, now is the perfect time to start.